-DH and Kipper had gone out for the morning, leaving me to catch up on a million jobs around the house.
-Knowing they’d be back for lunch, I also took the opportunity to clear out all the odds and ends of vegetables lurking in the fridge and made a big pot of soup.
+DH and my daughter Kipper had gone out for the morning, leaving me to catch up on a million jobs around the house.
+Knowing they’d be back for lunch, I took the opportunity to clear out all the odds and ends of vegetables lurking in the fridge and made a big pot of soup.

 Neither DH nor Kipper are big soup fans though, so to make lunch a bit more exciting for them, I thought I’d whip up a batch of something yummy, served warm from the oven, to accompany the soup.
 Something delicious with butter, and perfect for dunking.
 Something altogether better than yet another slice of toast or a handful of croutons.